darkskyapp/translations/README.md

 *   `["sentence", ["starting-then-stopping-later", PRECIPITATION_TYPE, ["minutes", NUMBER], ["minutes", NUMBER]]]`
 *   `["sentence", ["stopping-then-starting-later", PRECIPITATION_TYPE, ["minutes", NUMBER], ["minutes", NUMBER]]]`

+Except for the first case, each such summary only takes precipitation into account, and tells how the intensity of precipitation will vary over the next hour or so.

+`"for-hour"`, `"starting-in"`, `"stopping-in"`,
+`"starting-then-stopping-later"`, `"stopping-then-starting-later"`, and
+`"minutes"` are only used as above.

 ### Day Summaries

+Day summaries are produced by the API when a duration of 24 hours is under consideration (that is, `hourly.summary` and `daily.data[N].summary`).
+They are the most complex summaries in the API, owing to the number of possible combinations of the various terms.
+They are of the following formats:

 *   `["sentence", DAY_CONDITION_SUMMARY]`
 *   `["sentence", ["and", DAY_CONDITION_SUMMARY, DAY_CONDITION_SUMMARY]]`

 #### Day Condition Summaries

+A "day condition" represents a specific weather condition at a specific time of day.
+(Or a larger period of the day, as the case may be.)

 *   `["for-day", WEATHER_CONDITION]`
 *   `["during", WEATHER_CONDITION, TIME_OF_DAY]`